The Wisconsin State Capitol building in Madison

 Spicy cheese bread

-Where: Get it at the Dane County Farmers Market, or hit up one of Stella’s brick-and-mortar bakeries (there’s one downtown).
+Where: Get it at the Dane County Farmers Market, or hit up Stella’s brick-and-mortar bakery downtown.
 Do not balk at the size or the price ($12): It will last you for days.
 And even if you’re scarfing it down the following night at 2am at room temperature in your hotel, or two days later on the flight home, it will still be delicious.
 It’s the gift that keeps on giving.

 Mint chocolate chip + chocolate peanut butter, baby.